Omaha Children's Museum: History

 The Omaha Children's Museum was founded in 1977 and opened in 1978 in a temporary location inside the Omaha-Douglas Civic Center.
 The museum would later move to 551 S. 18th Street in 1980.

 In 1989, the Omaha Children's Museum temporarily moved to the former Team One Ford Building at 20th and Howard Streets.
 In 1990, it was announced that the building would become the permanent home of the children's museum.
 Renovations to the building began shortly after, and the children's museum re-opened in July 1993.

 In April 2005, a major renovation was announced for the children's museum, which would also add a new facade to the outside of the building.
 Renovations were completed in 2006, during the museum's 30th anniversary.

 In October 2024, the Omaha Children's Museum announced that it would be moving to a new location near 8th and Douglas streets.
 If built, the new museum would have been four stories tall, contain an estimated 76,000 sqft of space, and was expected to be completed by 2027.
 In November 2025, the museum announced that it was pausing the fundraising campaign and would refocus its efforts to the current location.
 This came to the surprise of NuStyle, who was developing the mass timber building known as the Beam in coordination with the museum.

 Exhibits

 The Omaha Children's Museum contains ten permanent exhibits and several temporary exhibits, labeled as, "special exhibits."
 The permanent exhibits include the Imagination Playground, Charlie Campbell Science & Technology Center, Art Smart Center, Streck Science Showplace, S.T.E.A.M.
 Cave, Zoo Land, Bay Family Carousal, Susie's Station, Sandy's Splish-Splash Garden, and the Grass Patch.
-The most notable temporary exhibit, the Dinosaur Exhibit from 1989, was the most visited exhibit at the museum I its history.
+The most notable temporary exhibit, the Dinosaur Exhibit from 1989, was the most visited exhibit at the museum in its history.